 An Unmissable France Theme Park

 There is so much to see and do at Futuroscope, France’s most fantastic day out.
 There’s a fair bit of walking to get from one attraction to another, so I advise you make a whole day of it, or stay there overnight, so you can take your time to stroll around the sites and enjoy the evening show.

-A big thank you to Futuroscope who hosted our trip.
+A big thank you to Futuroscope France who hosted our trip.

 Now, check out all the facts you probably didn’t know about France’s Mont Saint Michel.